Is Dark Energy Changing? Probing the Universe's Expansion with present and future astronomical probes: DE parameterizations

-The above three parametrizations, namely, (\ref{pade1.1}), \ref{pade2.1} and (\ref{simplified-pade1.1}) have been discussed earlier in Refs.~\cite{Rezaei:2017yyj,Rezaei:2023xkj}, but in this article we are not interested in the same parametrizations, rather, in the present article, we are interested in investigating the time evolution of the DE EoS parametrizations which at present epoch mimics the cosmological constant, i.e. $w_0 =-1$.
-This is motivated because in one hand, $\Lambda$CDM cosmological model has received tremendous success over the last several years but on the other hand, the possibility of the dynamical DE EoS can answer to many existing debates in the literature.
-Thus, with this setting, one can realize a time-varying nature in DE EoS but at present epoch the resulting scenario will recover the $\Lambda$CDM cosmology.
-Therefore, we set $w_0 =-1$ in all the above three parametrizations and finally get
+The above three parameterizations, namely, (\ref{pade1.1}), \ref{pade2.1} and (\ref{simplified-pade1.1}) have been discussed previously by~\cite{Rezaei:2017yyj,Rezaei:2023xkj}, rather, we investigate the time evolution of the DE EoS parameterizations which at the present epoch mimics the cosmological constant, i.e. $w_0 =-1$.
+This is motivated because, on the one hand, the $\Lambda$CDM cosmological model has achieved tremendous success over the last several years, but on the other hand, the possibility of the dynamical DE EoS can resolve many existing debates in the literature.
+Thus, with this setting, one can realize a time-varying nature in the DE EoS but at the present epoch the resulting scenario will recover the $\Lambda$CDM cosmology.
+Therefore, we set $w_0 =-1$ in all the above three parameterizations and finally get

-which for the sake of convenience, we label as Pad\'{e}-I, SPad\'{e}-I, Pad\'{e}-II, respectively.
-Thus, with this consideration, these parametrizations belong to a special DE parametrizations which remain dynamical for $a < a_0$ but at present epoch (i.e. at $a=a_0$) they are non-dynamical since $w(a)$ takes the value $-1$.
+which, for the sake of convenience, we label as Pad\'{e}-I, SPad\'{e}-I and Pad\'{e}-II, respectively.
+Thus, with this consideration, these parameterizations belong to a special set of DE parameterizations that remain dynamical for $a < a_0$ but at the present epoch (i.e. at $a=a_0$) they are nondynamical since $w(a)$ takes the value $-1$.